graphteon/juriko-cli/docs/STOP_CONVERSATION_FEATURE.md

 # Stop Conversation Feature

 ## Overview
-The JURIKO CLI now includes a convenient way to stop ongoing conversations and operations by pressing the 's' key.
+The KILOCODE CLI now includes a convenient way to stop ongoing conversations and operations by pressing the 's' key.

 ## Features Added